Content Managment System

 Define backend

-In the backend: you will document all details for Svetlia CMS to access and update your git repository.
+section of the config, you will document all details for Svetlia CMS to access and update your git repository.

 name: github # current huwindty has been tested with github only